quick start action guide

 Starting a real estate investing business is no different.

-I still remember my first year vividly.
-I encountered TONS of questions, obstacles, and head-scratching moments that left me feeling lost and confused.
+I still vividly remember my first year.
+I encountered many questions, obstacles, and head-scratching moments that left me feeling lost and confused.

 The first 12 months of any business are crucial for an entrepreneur.
-Many important things happen during this window of time – things that will ultimately determine the fate of the new enterprise and whether it will blossom into a smashing success story or die a quick death before it ever gets off the ground.
+Many important things happen during this window of time – ultimately determining the fate of the new enterprise and whether it will blossom into a smashing success story or die a quick death before it ever gets off the ground.

 I want to increase your chances of success.
 Rather than spending your first several months perplexed about what you should be doing, this “quick start” action guide will help you connect the dots and set up your real estate business infrastructure right from the beginning.

-By getting yourself properly established from the outset – you'll be locked, loaded, and ready to do your first deal.
+By getting yourself properly established from the outset, you'll be locked, loaded, and ready to make your first deal.

 1. Understand Your “Why”